 - The second section of the cabinet has 4 removable steel shelves.
 Each shelf is padded with foam to reduce the chances of scratching.
 You can use the shelves to store your handguns, ammunition, scopes, or other gun accessories.

 The whole construction is made out of steel.
 The doors are made out of reinforced steel and have additional steel plates to protect the locking mechanism.
 The locking mechanism uses a 3-point system with a key coded, double-bitted lock.
 This is a nice and secure system.
 The security cabinet can be bolted to the floor or to the wall.
 There are several pre-drilled holes you can use for anchoring.
 The barrel rests are a very nice feature.
 You can use them to store every weapon in an upright position, and you can even let the scopes mounted because the barrel rests will accommodate them.

 This unit weighs about 130 lbs, so you should have somebody help you place it and anchor it.
 Keep in mind that you’ll need to do some assembly after you receive it.
 The assembly process is very easy and you shouldn’t have problems with it, but it will take some extra time.
 This model does not offer any kind of fire protection.

-This model has a mechanical lock.
+The best thing is, this model has a mechanical lock.
 The lock is programmable and you can change the push-button combination any time you want.
 Besides the main lock, the safe also has two additional locks situated on the top and bottom of the door.
-This increases the overall security.
+This increases overall security.

 The bottom line is, this product is a great one.
 The main locking system is great and the extra locks increase the overall security.
 You might find it difficult to fit more than a rifle or a shotgun and a handgun in it, but it will protect those from harm.